parthiv-dev/decentralised-trading-platform/README.md

 #### TradingPlatform Contract

-The [TradingPlatform.sol](contracts/TradingPlatform.sol) is, as the name says, a contract for the trading platform.
+The [TradingPlatform.sol](contracts/TradingPlatform.sol) contract is, as the name says, a contract for the trading platform.
 Tokens can be listed for **fixed-price sales** and **auctions**.
 Consequently, other users can buy and bid respectively.
 Additionally, users can securely **withdraw** their earned funds, which they have earned by (re-)selling NFT tokens, to their wallet.

 We have implemented **best practices for security** by making use of existing OpenZeppelin contracts:
 - [IERC721Receiver](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Receiver): To prevent tokens from becoming forever locked in contracts and support safe transfer of tokens from buyer to seller.